Weight Watchers Recipe of the Day: Slow Cooker Spaghetti Frittata

 I served it with a salad of mixed greens, sliced strawberries and orange sections tossed in a simple vinaigrette.
 And then enjoyed the leftovers for lunch throughout the week.

-Slow Cooker Spaghetti Frittata is definitely something I’ll make again.
+This Spaghetti Frittata is definitely something I’ll make again.
+Enjoy!

 Making Slow Cooker Spaghetti Frittata Step by Step…